 This feature can be used only on a formatted partition.

-Make sure there is no extra application in use before you check partition because that application might be accidentally closed if AOMEI Partition Assistant perceived it.
-Also, for best results, don't use your computer for any other tasks while it is checking for errors.
+Make sure there is no extra application in use before you check partition because that application might be accidentally closed if AOMEI Partition Assistant recognize it.
+Also, to get best results, please don't use your computer for any other tasks while it is checking for errors.

 Tips: This operation can check your partition with its content intact.